 Exceptionally competent students may seek to graduate with departmental honors in history by completing History 575, an independent three-hour research project under the supervision of a faculty committee.
 Admission to this course is at the discretion of the history faculty.
 The three credits required for History 575 may not be included in the 27 hours required for the field of concentration.
-Senior history majors must also complete a comprehensive history examination and achieve an acceptable score as determined by the history faculty.
+Senior history majors must also complete a comprehensive history examination covering coursework completed while at Hillsdale and achieve an acceptable score as determined by the history faculty.

 The Department generally does not accept transfer credit for core classes.
 Exceptions may be granted by the chairman for work in such courses already completed at another accredited institution.
 Credit toward the major or minors in history is not granted for hours earned by Advanced Placement (AP) work.
+Finally, credit earned in the Washington-Hillsdale Internship Program (WHIP) no longer counts toward a major in history.